stellargraph/stellargraph/README.md

 ## Introduction

+The StellarGraph library offers state-of-the-art algorithms for graph machine learning, making it easy to discover patterns and answer questions about graph-structured data.
+It can solve many machine learning tasks:

+- Representation learning for nodes and edges, to be used for visualisation and various downstream machine learning tasks;
+- Classification and attribute inference of nodes or edges;
+- Link prediction;
+- Interpretation of node classification through calculated importances of edges and neighbour nodes for selected target nodes [8].

 Graph-structured data represent entities as nodes (aka vertices) and relationships between them as edges (aka links), along with associated data as attributes.
 For example, a graph can contain people as nodes and friendships between them as links, with data like a person's age and the date a friendship was established.
 StellarGraph supports analysis of many kinds of graphs:

 - homogeneous (with nodes and links of one type),
 - heterogeneous (with more than one type of nodes and/or links)
 - knowledge graphs (extreme heterogeneous graphs with thousands of types of edges)
-- graphs with or without any data on nodes
+- graphs with or without data associated with nodes
 - graphs with edge weights

-The StellarGraph library offers state-of-the-art algorithms for graph machine learning, making it easy to discover patterns and answer questions about graph-structured data.
-It can solve many machine learning tasks:

-- Representation learning for nodes and edges, to be used for visualisation and various downstream machine learning tasks;
-- Classification and attribute inference of nodes or edges;
-- Link prediction;
-- Interpretation of node classification through calculated importances of edges and neighbour nodes for selected target nodes [8].

 StellarGraph is built on [TensorFlow 2](https://tensorflow.org/) and its [Keras high-level API](https://www.tensorflow.org/guide/keras), as well as [Pandas](https://pandas.pydata.org) and [NumPy](https://www.numpy.org).
 It is thus user-friendly, modular and extensible.
 It interoperates smoothly with code that builds on these, such as the standard Keras layers and [scikit-learn](http://scikit-learn.github.io/stable), so it is easy to augment the core graph machine learning algorithms provided by StellarGraph.